 - Tailored reports: Our team leverages a variety of analytics platforms including Excel and Tableau to create fit-for-purpose reports and custom dashboards for functional managers and senior executives

-Implementation and change management support for new RM practices: The task of standing up an effective RM capability extends beyond design and development.
+Implementation and change management support for new resource management practices: The task of standing up an effective RM capability extends beyond design and development.
 Acquis helps clients successfully deploy solutions, taking them from PowerPoint into daily practice, ensuring immediate and lasting benefits to the organization.

 Our RM approach allows us to deliver meaningful benefits to clients across three key areas: